KATARINA WENNSTAM

 FILM AND TV: SF STUDIOS

-The second part of Sekelskiftesmorden (The turn-of-the-century murders).
+The second part of The Stockholm Murders-series.

 Four women forever bound together by a dark secret.